-The investigation showed that Mount Airy Casino did not adhere to its internal controls and it led to 491 instances where employees issued discretionary free slot play exceeding the authorized limit and totaling $262,500.
+The investigation showed that Mount Airy Casino did not adhere to its internal controls, which led to 491 instances where employees issued discretionary free slot play exceeding the authorized limit and totaling $262,500.
 It included the alleged theft of $140,00 by a Mount Airy employee.
 The employee, Ashley Brosius, age 30, of Stroudsburg, was charged with money laundering conspiracy.

-Brosius created duplicate player club cards which she then loaded with free slot play.
+Brosius created duplicate players club cards that she then loaded with free slot play.
 She gave the unauthorized cards to a co-conspirator to gamble with, primarily at slot machines.
-Brosius received 2 years of probation plus house arrest for money laundering in 2017.
+Brosius received two years of probation plus house arrest for money laundering in 2017.

 Rivers Casino Philadelphia fined for free play

 The fine for SugarHouse HSP Gaming was $45,000.
 A similar investigation like the one at Mount Airy discovered the issuance of discretionary free slot play at Rivers Casino Philadelphia.

 BIE discovered 405 instances in which employees handed out free slot play that was in excess of authorized amounts according to the Comp Matrix.
 It resulted in $25,562 free slot play at Rivers Casino Philadelphia.